-It is vital that the College minimizes the disruption to the services provided by Public Safety and that the project is completed in the shortest practical time needed to accomplish the work.
+It is vital that the College minimizes the disruption to the services provided at the CC Building and that the project is completed in the shortest practical time needed to accomplish the work.
 Use of a CM/GC process will allow this to happen on a flexible schedule and will reduce the possibility that the College will experience increased costs due to delay and disruption.